-- 6. I have made a decision to refuse access to the documents subject to your request, as the documents cannot be found or do not exist.
-Section 24A of the FOI Act provides that an agency or Minister may refuse a request for access to a document if: - (a) all reasonable steps have been taken to find the document; and - (b) the agency or Minister is satisfied that the document: - (i) is in the agency's or Minister's possession but cannot be found; or - (ii) does not exist. - 7.
-I am satisfied that all reasonable steps have been taken to find information relevant to your request, having regard to: - the subject matter of the documents; - the current and past file management systems and the practice of orderly destruction or removal of documents; - the Department's record management systems and practices; and - the searches undertaken by the relevant line area. - 8.
-Despite the reasonable searches undertaken, the Department has been unable to identify any documents relevant to your request.
-A description of the searches undertaken to locate the documents which you are seeking to access is at Schedule 1. - 9.
-On that basis, I am refusing your request for access to the information in accordance with section 24A of the FOI Act.
+- 13. Section 24A(1) of the FOI Act provides that an agency or Minister may refuse a request for access to a document if: - (a) all reasonable steps have been taken to find the document; and - (b) the agency or Minister is satisfied that the document: - (i) is in the agency's or Minister's possession but cannot be found; or - (ii) does not exist. - 14.
+I am satisfied that all reasonable steps have been taken to find information relevant to your request, having regard to: - the terms of your request; - the subject matter of the documents; - the current and past file management systems and the practice of orderly destruction or removal of documents; - the Department's record management systems and practices; and - the individuals and areas within the Department who may be able to assist with the location of the information you seek access to.

+15. Despite the reasonable searches undertaken, the Department has been unable to identify documents relevant to your request.
+A description of the searches undertaken to locate the documents which you are seeking to access is at Schedule 1.

+16. For these reasons, I am refusing your request for access to documents as described in your request in accordance with section 24A of the FOI Act.